yannisduvignau/cloud-computing-azure-devops/tp3/tp3.md

     - 10.3.1.12   kvm2.one

 6. Vérification pour le Compte-Rendu
- - Connectez-vous à frontend.one.
+ - Connection à frontend.one.
-    - Lancez un ping vers kvm1.one : ping -c 4 kvm1.one
+    - Lancement d'un ping vers kvm1.one : ping -c 4 kvm1.one
 ```bash
     PING kvm1.one (10.3.1.11) 56(84) bytes of data.
     64 bytes from kvm1.one (10.3.1.11): icmp_seq=1 ttl=64 time=0.512 ms